Ernst Troeltsch

 Ernst Peter Wilhelm Troeltsch (/trɛltʃ/; /de/; 17 February 1865 – 1 February 1923) was a German liberal Protestant theologian, a writer on the philosophy of religion and the philosophy of history, and a classical liberal politician.
 He was a member of the history of religions school.
 His work was a synthesis of a number of strands, drawing on Albrecht Ritschl, Max Weber's conception of sociology, and the Baden school of neo-Kantianism.

 Life

 Troeltsch was born on 17 February 1865 into a Lutheran family to a doctor and went to a Catholic school in a predominantly Catholic area.
-He then attended university, at the University of Erlangen and then at the University of Göttingen.
+He attended first the University of Erlangen and then the University of Göttingen.
 During his university years, he experienced difficulties in his student fraternity as a result of his homosexuality.
 His ordination in 1889 was followed in 1891 by a post teaching theology at Göttingen.
 In 1892, he moved on to teach at the University of Bonn.
-In 1894, he moved on again to Heidelberg University.
-Finally, in 1915, he transferred to teach at what is now the University of Berlin, where he took the title of professor of philosophy and civilization.
+In 1894, he moved on again to Heidelberg University teaching systematic theology.
+The outbreak of World War 1 led Troeltsch to develop both an interest in politics and a friendship with his colleague Max Weber.
+As differences between him and Weber arose, he transferred 1915 to what is now the University of Berlin, where he took the title of professor of philosophy and civilization.

+While working in Berlin, Troeltsch fell in with a group of other academics including Adolf von Harnack, Friedrich Meinecke, and Hans Delbruck.
+All of them called for major social and political reforms, opposed the growing wave of nationalism in Germany, and supported the ascension of Maximilian of Baden to the chancellorship in 1918.
+After the German Revolution, Troeltsch became a founding member of German Democratic Party and served as a member in the Landtag of Prussia.
+From here he became undersecretary of the Ministry of Culture and influenced the drafting of the Prussian Constitution, particularly in his ideas about the role of the church as it relates to education.

 Troeltsch died on 1 February 1923.
-The church historian Adolf von Harnack spoke at his funeral.
+At his funeral spoke the church historian Adolf von Harnack.